welttowelt/wp1/README.md

 12. Fenrir: A monstrous wolf from Norse mythology destined to bring about Ragnarok, feared for its immense strength and ferocity.

-13. Dire Wolf: Larger and more ferocious than any other wolves, dire
+13. Dire Wolf: Larger and more ferocious than any other wolves, dire wolves are iconic predators.